jedevc/fyp-report/report.md

 ### Parameter lifting

-Unfortunately, while the above algorithm accurately describes how to decide where in memory variables should be located, and how to share access to them, if we use only this procedure, the function signatures will be clearly incorrect.
+Unfortunately, while the above algorithm accurately describes how to decide where in memory variables should be located and how to share access to them, if we use only this procedure, the function signatures will be incorrect.

 To see this, we present the following example: